What parents need to know

 Parents Need to Know

 Parents need to know that Independence Day is an action-packed science-fiction film filled with scenes of the fiery destruction of entire cities and the people who live in them, along with smaller scale personal fatalities and some pretty grisly aliens.
 The filmmakers take pains to introduce some very likeable characters, only to explode them soon afterward.
 This movie was the gold standard of sci-fi effects and air battles when it was released in 1996, and older kids and teens that have a firm understanding of the difference between fantasy and reality will enjoy the ride.
-There's some swearing (i.e. "hell," "schmuck," "ass," "s--t," "bastard," "goddamn"), and one short scene takes place in a strip club with scanty costumes.
+There's some swearing (i.e. "hell," "schmuck," "ass," "s--t," "bastard," "goddamn"), and one scene takes place in a strip club with scanty costumes.
+A man who claims to have been abducted by aliens is teased with comments like "Did they do any sexual things?"
+There's an unmarried couple in bed; teens talk about virginity.

 What's the story?